cs4241-21a/a3-persistence/README.markdown

 Server link e.g. https://a3-christopher-vieira.herokuapp.com/

+All testing was completed in Chrome in incognito mode.

 ### Application Goal:
 The goal of this application is to provide a logging sheet for computer science department SAs, TAs, and GLAs.
 It stores information about them such as their name, class they are course staff for, hours worked a week, and more.